sl4ppy/MOMsters-game/README.md

-# 🧛 Vampire Survivors Clone
+# 🧛 MOMsters! - a survivor-like bullet-heaven game
 A browser-based roguelike survival game built with PixiJS and TypeScript, inspired by Vampire Survivors.

 ## 🎮 Game Overview